 \section{Abstract}

 Recently Yu.
 Bilu, P. Habegger and L. K\"uhne proved that no singular modulus can be a unit in the ring of algebraic integers.
-In this paper we study for which sets $S$ of prime numbers there is no singular modulus that is an $S$-units.
-Here we prove that when the set $S$ contains only primes congruent to 1 modulo 3 then no singular modulus can be an $S$-unit.
+In this paper we study for which sets $S$ of prime numbers there is no singular modulus that is an $S$-unit.
+Here we prove that if $S$ is the set of all primes $p$ congruent to 1 modulo 3, no singular modulus is an $S$-unit.
 We then give some remarks on the general case and we study the norm factorizations of a special family of singular moduli.

-\section{Introduction}
+\section{INTRODUCTION}

 Elliptic curves with complex multiplication and their $j$-invariants, the so-called \textit{singular moduli}, have been studied for a long time in number theory because of their many interesting arithmetic properties.
 For instance, singular moduli are always algebraic integers and they generate ring class fields relative to orders in imaginary quadratic fields (\cite{Cox}).
-In 1985, B. Gross and D. Zagier proved, under certain technical assumptions, a formula concerning the prime factorization of the difference of two singular moduli (\cite{Gross}).
-This formula has been recently generalized by K. Lauter and B. Viray in \cite{Viray}.
+In 1985, Gross and Zagier proved, under certain technical assumptions, a formula concerning the prime factorization of the difference of two singular moduli (\cite{Gross}).
+This formula has been recently generalized by Lauter and Viray in \cite{Viray}.